matt-digitaliceltd/ICEase/README.md

 Please see http://www.iosconsultancy.co.uk/ICEase for more information about this framework.

-ICEase.xcworkspace contains both the framework and the tester application

-"framework" contains the framework itself
+"Framework" contains the source code

-"ICEaseTester" is a simple iPhone app to test the framework
+"Products" contains the file to drop into your project

 ##Installation